cachix/nixcon-2024-workshop/README.md

 Projects out in the wild will often list their dependencies, setup steps, and other useful information in the `README.md`.
 This repo has a [`PROJECT_README.md`][project-readme] that lists these requirements.

+We're going to use the ad-hoc instructions to build up a developer environment powered by Nix.

 ### Initialize devenv